IBM/teaching-your-monolith-to-dance/docs/runtime-modernization/README.md

 type: Opaque
 ```

-Similarly, create a secret for metrics.
+Similarly, create a secret for Liberty.
 Click on the `+` button, from the top panel.
 Paste the following content and click on `Create`.

 ```yaml
 kind: Secret